If you’ve ever uploaded a video to YouTube, you’ve probably hoped your video would go viral.

 Still, there are some basic techniques you can use to help your video reach a larger audience.
 Below are seven top tips:

 Share your video in unique ways.
-Don’t rely on your primary social channels (Facebook, Twitter, YouTube, etc.) alone.
+Don’t rely solely on your primary social channels (Facebook, Twitter, YouTube, etc.).
 You can share your video on other websites, and ask friends to repost from your social media pages—whatever it takes to get your video out there.
-If you really want to make a splash with your content, you need to break from conventional marketing methods and really push your video on all channels.
+If you want to make a splash with your content, you need to break from conventional marketing methods and push your video on all channels.

 Find stakeholders.
 Some videos go viral because they are sponsored or shared by social media influencers.
 You don’t have to be a big name to have your content shared by others.
-Ask yourself who else could benefit from your video, whether it’s a public figure or influencer that may enjoy the attention or a partner organization that would be willing to share your message.
+Ask yourself who else could benefit from your video, whether it’s a public figure or influencer who may enjoy the attention or a partner organization willing to share your message.
 Think outside the box—the more people who endorse your video, the better.

 Make it emotional.
 Promotional and ad videos rarely become YouTube hits.
 Your video can’t be just about your company.
 Actually, it shouldn’t be about your company, at least not from the viewer’s perspective.
-It should be about how your company makes people feel, and how you want to portray your brand to an audience.
-Choose an emotion—humor, nostalgia, empathy—and focus your video on those elements that will stick in the minds of viewers.
+It should be about how your company makes people feel and how you want to portray your brand to an audience.
+Choose an emotion—humor, nostalgia, empathy—and focus your video on those elements that will stick in viewers’ minds.

 Keep your video short.
 Online, you are competing for attention.
-This means an audience will likely spend very little time on your content as they’re scrolling past it on their social feeds.
-30-seconds to a minute is the perfect length for a viral video; any more than two minutes likely won’t get as many views.
+This means an audience will likely spend very little time on your content as they scroll past it on their social feeds.
+Thirty seconds to a minute is the perfect length for a viral video; any more than two minutes likely won’t get as many views.